diku-dk/futhark-website/docs.rst

 ---------------------------------------------------------------------------------------------------------------------

 .. class:: papermetadata
-Troels Henriksens PhD thesis, defended in November of 2017
+Troels Henriksens PhD thesis (revised), defended in November of 2017

 This PhD thesis describes the overall background and motivation behind the development of Futhark, as well as a collection of some of the